cmu-sei/foundry-docs/docs/gameboard/participating.md

 To start your session, click **Start Session** and click through the confirmation messages.

 !!! warning
     For team players, make sure your teammates are ready to start.
 You can't add or remove team members after your session has started.
-Also note that *any* team member can start a session -- the continuous session timer starts when **Start Session** is clicked.
+Also note that *any* team member can start a session -- the continuous session timer starts when the final **Confirm** button is clicked.

 ## Starting a challenge